WebSocket Message Base Format

-WebSocket is a bidirectional transport: both parties can send any set of data in the JSON format at any time.
-The protocol implements a "request-response" mechanism, where each incoming message must be acknowledged by the recipient.
+WebSocket is a bidirectional transport: both parties can send any set of data in JSON format at any time.
+The protocol operates on a "request-response" mechanism, where each incoming message must be acknowledged by the recipient.

-The protocol defines three types of messages corresponding to the MESSAGE_TYPE enumeration:
+The protocol defines three message types corresponding to the enumeration MESSAGE_TYPE:

 Currently, only REQUEST and RESPONSE are used.